-So, after researching, it took us only a couple of months to switch from making candles in glass jars to pouring them into tins.
-This packing improvement made the plastic freedom transition easier. hey! we were 100% committed.
+After researching, it took us only a couple of months to switch from making candles in glass jars to tins.
+This packing swap made the plastic freedom transition easier & dramatically reduced the need for protective materials. hey! we were 100% committed.

 Now, in 2019, we avoid plastic packed supplies too.
 We even reduce our CO2 impact by bulk buying our supplies & booking specific delivery dates to avoid having the Royal mail bunny in our doorstep every morning.

-Now, we are constantly receiving positive reviews because of our packing and numerous messages from small makers that are trying to switch to plastic free but can't find the right supplies.
-That's why we decided to create this simple (suspense music playing)....
-Shopping list for plastic free packing supplies.
+Now, we are constantly receiving positive reviews for our packing & messages from small makers trying to switch to plastic free packaging but can't find the right supplies.
+That's why we decided to create this simple Shopping list for plastic free packing supplies.

-If there is a maker or online shop you buy from that doesn't offer plastic free delivery, you can send them the link to this page.
-It may help them with their transition and to have an idea on what kind of supplies can be found in the U.K. We would have appreciated a post like this one when we first started.
+If there is an online shop you buy from that doesn't offer plastic free delivery, you can share this page followed by encouraging words.
+We would have appreciated a post like this one when we first started & we certainly listened to you all when you requested eco solutions.

 Shopping list for plastic free packing supplies: